-6. Lack of structure in your back end systems
+6. Lack of structure in your back-end systems

 You have got to be set up like a BOSS before you land your first client.
 You aim to impress them, right?
 Show them how you run your own business.
 This is a testimony to how awesome you are and why you're the right person for their needs.
 But most of you don't have your systems in order.
 What do I mean by systems?
 Set up a proposal submission process, client onboarding process, and continued communication chain.
-Also, set yourself up with the standard software that all VAs need to know how you use.
+Also, set yourself up with the standard software that all VAs need to know how to use.